T32 Postdoctoral Program to Enrich Translation and Multimodal Research in Alzheimer’s Disease and Related Dementias

 Jacob Hooker, PhD, Professor of Radiology, MGH-HMS; Director of Radiochemistry – Martinos Center MGH

-Susie Huang, MD, PhD, Assistant Professor of Radiology, MGH-HMS; Neuroradiology – Development and translation of novel MRI neuroimaging
+Susie Huang, MD, PhD, Associate Professor of Radiology, MGH-HMS; Neuroradiology – Development and translation of novel MRI neuroimaging

 Bradley Hyman, MD, PhD, John B. Penney Jr. Professor of Neurology, MGH-HMS; Director MA Alzheimer’s Disease Research Center (MADRC)